The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye] is a flowering plant native to Africa, the island of Madagascar.

 When the leaves fall off, STOP watering.

-At the beginning of spring and the beginning of summer apply a balanced houseplant fertilizer (liquid or granular).
+At the beginning of spring and the beginning of summer, apply a balanced houseplant fertilizer (liquid or granular) or low-nitrogen liquid fertilizer.

 This will help to encourage new growth during the warmer months when plants are actively growing.
-However, if your potting soil contains fertilizer, the plants should not need to add any extra.
+However, if your potting soil mix contains houseplant fertilizer, the plants should not need to add any extra.

 What Is The Best Soil Type For A Madagascar Cactus?

-Like many succulent and cactus type plants Pachypodiums grow best in the regular cactus soil mix.
+Like many succulent and cactus-type plants, Pachypodiums grow best in the regular well-draining cactus potting mix.

 This mix tends to provide superior drainage, which helps keep the roots from rotting.